The Bunny Slope Rock Climbing

 Either one of two approaches will get you there.
 You can go up the trail to Sunshine and follow the trail to the left.
 The other way is to go to the thunderhead and go to the right up the hill for about 50 yards after getting to the cliff.
 I like the latter approach if this is your only destination for the day as it seems easier.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Bunny Slope:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Bunny Slope: